Understanding and Mitigating Political Stance Cross-topic Generalization in Large Language Models: Identify Two Types of Political Neurons

 To quantify the activation difference of neuron $i$ between the two models $M_{left}^t$ and $M_{right}^t$, we define the following intermediate squared difference at token position $j$:

 Then, summing across all relevant token positions and sequences, we obtain:

-Finally, the neuron activation difference score $S(M_{left}^t, M_{right}^t, t)_{i}^{l}$ is calculated by normalizing the sum by the total length of the sequences:
+Finally, \texttt{PAS} is calculated by normalizing the sum by the total length of the sequences:

-Intuitively, this score measures how significantly a FFN neuron’s activation changes due to political fine-tuning, thereby indicating the neuron's importance in influencing the political stance of generated texts.
+Intuitively, \texttt{PAS} measures how significantly a FFN neuron’s activation changes due to political fine-tuning, thereby indicating the neuron's importance in influencing the political stance of generated texts.
 Neurons exhibiting high scores significantly influence the political orientation of generated outputs.

 \paragraph{Identifying neurons related to political stance} To further understand the structure of political stance encoding, we hypothesize the existence of two distinct categories of neurons: \textit{general political neurons} that influence stance across all topics, and \textit{topic-specific neurons} that govern stance on individual topics.